sedos-project/organization/docs/how_to_contribute_data.md

 * Visit [oedatamodel-API](https://modex.rl-institut.de/create_table/)
 * Insert your OEP Username and Token
+* You can find your API-Token in your OEP profile -> in the top-right corner of the OEP website -> under your name -> settings -> API-Token
 * Select metadata file to create OEP table
 * Submit